 The analysis of projected financial trends is perhaps the most important component of this valuation.
-In this Section, we present our assessment of the implications of the January 1, 2016 valuation results in terms of benefit security (assets over liabilities).
+In this Section, we present our assessment of the implications of the January 1, 2017 valuation results in terms of cost and benefit security (assets over liabilities).
 All the projections in this section are based on the current interest rate assumption of 7.40%.
-We have assumed future salary increases of 3.15% per year.
+We have assumed a level active workforce population and future salary increases of 3.15% per year.